Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Stage 1: Default and Pre-Foreclosure

-The formal Colorado foreclosure begins when the lender's attorney records a Notice of Election and Demand with the county Public Trustee.
-This filing is the official start of the foreclosure clock.
+The formal Colorado foreclosure begins when the lender's attorney records the Combined Notice and Notice of Election and Demand under C.R.S. § 38-38-103 with the county Public Trustee.
+This filing is the official start of the foreclosure clock and triggers the statutory mailing and posting requirements: the Combined Notice must be mailed to the borrower and to all parties with a recorded interest in the property, and certain notices must contain specific procedural disclosures the lender's attorney is responsible for compiling.
 In Denver County the NED is filed with the Denver Public Trustee.
 In El Paso County — where Colorado Springs is located — with the El Paso County Public Trustee.
 Each county operates its own Public Trustee office, and processing timelines vary slightly by county.

 Colorado Homeowners: Act Before or Immediately After the NED Is Recorded

-The window between the NED recording and the scheduled sale is where the modification process must complete.
+The window between the NED recording and the scheduled sale is where the dual-tracking protection under C.R.S. § 38-38-103.2 and 12 C.F.R. § 1024.41 must attach and where the modification process must complete.
 A professional who works in Colorado foreclosure knows exactly how to submit a complete application at the right stage to trigger the protections that keep this window open.

 See My Options →